HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 - The Delete feature is disabled if the user is working on a project.

-## Advance Search Filter
+## Advanced Search Filter

-- When searching by **Author**, you must type at least three characters to begin searching for users or groups.
+- When filtering results by **Author**, you must type at least three characters to begin searching for users or groups.
 - The search function is not case-sensitive, but it is sensitive to spelling errors.

     ![](../../assets/HCL_SearchV2_Authoring_Advance_Search_Site_Area_Template.png){: style="height:600px"}